loki4j/loki-logback-appender/docs/docus/docs/configuration.md

-http.requestTimeoutMs|5000|Time in milliseconds to wait for HTTP request to Loki to be responded before reporting an error http.auth.username||Username to use for basic auth http.auth.password||Password to use for basic auth
+http.requestTimeoutMs|5000|Time in milliseconds to wait for HTTP request to Loki to be responded before reporting an error http.auth.username||Username to use for basic auth http.auth.password||Password to use for basic auth http.tenantId||Tenant identifier.
+It is required only for sending logs directly to Loki operating in multi-tenant mode.
+Otherwise this setting has no effect

 ### Format settings